MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/create-tab-pages/content-page.md

 1. Call `app.initialize();`.
 1. As a **mandatory** step, call `app.notifySuccess()` to notify Teams that your app has successfully loaded.
 Then, Teams hides the loading indicator, if applicable.
 If `notifySuccess`  isn't called within 30 seconds, Teams assumes that your app timed out, and displays an error screen with a retry option.
 1. **Optionally**, if you're ready to print to the screen and wish to lazy load the rest of your application's content, you can hide the loading indicator manually by calling `app.notifyAppLoaded();`.
-1. If your application doesn't load, you can call `app.notifyFailure({reason: app.FailedReason.Timeout, message: "failure message"});` to let Teams know about the failure. `message` property is currently unused so failure message does not show up in UI.
-Instead a generic error screen is shown to the user.
+1. If your application doesn't load, you can call `app.notifyFailure({reason: app.FailedReason.Timeout, message: "failure message"});` to let Teams know about the failure.
+The `message` property is currently not used, therefore the failure message doesn't appear in the UI, and a generic error screen appears to the user.
 The following code shows the enumeration that defines the possible reasons you can indicate for the application's failure to load:

     ```typescript
     /* List of failure reasons */